Keyan5/Banking-App/README.md

 ## 🚀 Features

+- **User Registration**: Register yourself in the app for a personalized banking experience.
-- **Authentication**: Login with a password, and maintain a history to ensure security.
+- **Authentication**: Login with a securely encrypted password, ensuring data integrity.
 - **Transaction Database**: All transactions are securely stored in a text file database.
 - **Operations Menu**:
   - 💸 Deposit